 The oversupply of cement is even greater, as there has been no industry planning for the past 6 years.
 It is necessary to review the implementation of planning and licensing for cement projects.

 For nearly 3 years now, domestic consumption and export have declined, inventories have increased, up to 42 cement production lines have had to stop operating for 1 to 6 months, some even stopped for a whole year, corresponding to the stopped capacity accounting for 30% of the total designed capacity of the whole industry, or more than 30 million tons.
-Many factories are on the brink of bankruptcy, so new projects coming into operation during this time only increase the burden of consumption, competition between businesses in the industry becomes more fierce, many businesses have to sell products below cost.
+Many factories are on the brink of bankruptcy, so new projects coming into operation during this time only increase the burden of consumption, competition between businesses in the industry is more fierce, many businesses have to sell products below cost.

 The "health" of cement industry enterprises has never been as dire as it is now, when financial pressure increases due to large investment loans, and cash flow for production and circulation is not guaranteed.

-With 10 member units, Vietnam Cement Corporation (Vicem) said that in its 120 years of establishment, it has never been as difficult as it is now.
+Owning 10 member units, Vietnam Cement Corporation (Vicem) said that in its 120 years of establishment, it has never been as difficult as it is now.
 “Some production lines in the system of 10 cement enterprises of Vicem have had to stop kilns, consumption is poor, income has decreased, but we are determined not to sell below production cost,” said Mr. Nguyen Thanh Tung, Deputy General Director of Vicem.

 At the conference to remove difficulties for cement, steel and construction materials, representing cement enterprises, Mr. Le Nam Khanh, General Director of Viem, directly proposed to the Prime Minister not to attract both domestic capital and FDI capital to invest in cement, in order to reduce pressure on production and business.